catalina17/academic-website/content/home/experience.md

   date_start = "2018-07-15"
   date_end = "2018-09-28"
   description = """
-  Worked with Aaron Courville on a visual reasoning project involving a novel benchmark and alternative perspective on EQA-style tasks.
+  Collaboration with Aaron Courville on a visual reasoning project involving a novel benchmark and alternative perspective on EQA-style tasks.
   """

 [[experience]]